mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 ##### 4.2.3.3 ListKnowledgeBases {#list-knowledge-bases}

-The `ListKnowledgeBases` activity allows you to list the knowledge bases in an account and get information about each of them..
+The `ListKnowledgeBases` activity allows you to list the knowledge bases in an account and get information about each of them.
 It requires `ENUM_Region`, `Credentials`, and `ListKnowledgeBasesRequest` as input parameters.

 To use this activity, you must set up a knowledge base in your Amazon Bedrock Environment.
 For more information, see [Knowledge Base](#knowledge-base).